How to scale your business the right way

 How do you scale without losing quality?

-Train your team well and have clear rules for everything you do.
-Begin with a scaled-down approach to this problem and try things out before making them widespread.
-Remember - it’s better to grow a bit slower and keep your quality than to grow fast and ruin your reputation.
+Write clear standards and procedures that preserve quality at any volume.
+Use automation for the repetitive stuff but keep the personal touch where it counts.
+Train your team well and have clear rules for everything.
+Start small - test your approach before making it widespread.
+It’s better to grow a bit slower and keep your quality than to grow fast and wreck your reputation.

 About the Author